azat-co/practicalnode/chapter4/chapter4.md

 As usual, the source code is in the GitHub repository, and the snippet is in the `code/ch4/consolidate` folder.

-For more information on how to configure Express.js settings and use Consolidate.js, refer to the still-up-to-date book on Express.js version 4—Pro Express.js book (Apress, 2014).
+For more information on how to configure Express.js settings and use Consolidate.js, refer to the still-up-to-date book on Express.js version 4—*Pro Express.js* (Apress, 2014), which is available on all major book stores, and of course at <https://amzn.to/2tlSwNw>.

 ## Pug and Express.js

-Pug is compatible with Express.js out of the box (in fact, it&#39;s the default choice), so to use Pug with Express.js, you just need to install a template engine module (`pug`) (<https://www.npmjs.org/package/pug>) and provide an extension to Express.js via the `view engine` setting.).
+Pug is compatible with Express.js out of the box (in fact, it&#39;s the default choice), so to use Pug with Express.js, you just need to install a template engine module (`pug`) (<https://www.npmjs.org/package/pug>) and provide an extension to Express.js via the `view engine` setting.

 For example, in the main Express server file we set the `view engine` setting as `pug` to let Express know which library to use for templates: